About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 - Prepare the tray.
 Line a baking tray with some parchment paper.
 Set it aside.

-- Let it rise.
-Cover the bowl with plastic wrap or a clean kitchen towel.
-Let the dough rest for 1 hour or until double in size.
+- Let the dough rise.
+Cover the bowl with plastic wrap and let it rise until doubled in size.

-- Shape.
+- Shape the buns, then let rise.
 Divide the dough into 4 equal parts.
 Reserve one part to make the “skull” and “bones.”
-Combine the remaining three parts again.
 Use your hands to form 8 equal-sized balls.
 Arrange them on the prepared baking tray, leaving 4-5″ of space in between them.
 Cover the buns with a clean kitchen towel and let the pan de muerto rise for another 30 minutes.

 - Make the skulls and bones.
 Roll the dough into 8 little balls and 16 strips.
 Place them on another parchment-lined tray and refrigerate for 1 hour.
 Don’t skip this step or they’ll sink into the bread during baking.

-- Bake.
-Preheat the oven to 360 F. Assemble the buns by crossing two strips in an “x” shape down the center.
+- Add to the buns and bake.
+Assemble the buns by crossing two strips in an “x” shape down the center.
 Press one of the “skulls” or balls in the center of the “x” until it sticks.
 Brush the buns with egg-wash.
-Pop the pan de muerto into the oven for 20-25 minutes or until golden brown.
+Pop the pan de muerto into the oven until golden brown.

 - Add sugar.
 Wait about 5 minutes after taking them out of the oven and then dip them in melted butter.
 You can also brush it on.
 Then immediately sprinkle with granulated sugar.
 Let them come to room temperature before eating.
 Enjoy!